siyul-park/uniflow/docs/user_extensions.md

 r.Listen(ctx)
 ```

-## Service Integration
+## Integrating with Services

-You can integrate the runtime environment into your service in two ways.
+There are two ways to integrate the runtime environment with a service:

-### Persistent Integration
+### Continuous Integration

-Maintain a persistent runtime environment to quickly respond to external requests.
-Each runtime environment runs in an independent container, suitable for scenarios requiring continuous workflow execution.
+Maintain the runtime environment continuously for rapid responses to external requests.
+Each runtime environment runs in an independent container and is suitable for scenarios requiring ongoing workflow execution.

 ```go
 func main() {